-This section of Media VDBOX describes the Multi-Format Codecs, or MFX.
+This section and the following sections of Media VDBOX contain the referential documentation on the Multi-Format Codecs, or MFX for those series of chips.

 MFX Introduction

 Multi-Format Codec (MFX) Engine is the hardware fixed function pipeline for decode and encoding.
 It includes multi-format decoding (MFD) and multi-format encoding (MFC).